On CNF Conversion for SAT and SMT Enumeration: The impact of CNF transformations on Enumeration

 In fact, we recall that \TseitinCNF{} works by applying recursively the rewriting step (\sref{sec:bg:cnf}):

 and then by recursively CNF-izing the two conjuncts.
-A {\em partial} assignment \muA{} may suffice to satisfy a non-CNF formula $\vi(\allA)$ because it does not need to assign a truth value to the atoms in {\em all} sub-formulas of $\vi$.
+A {\em partial} assignment \muA{} may satisfy a non-CNF formula $\vi(\allA)$ because it does not need to assign a truth value to the atoms in {\em all} sub-formulas of $\vi$.
 (E.g., \muA{} can satisfy $\vi\defas\vi_1\vee\vi_2$ without assigning values to the atoms in $\vi_2$ if it satisfies $\vi_1$.)
 Consider \eqref{eq:rewritingTseitin} s.t.\ $\vi_i$ is some sub-formula of \vi{} whose atoms are not assigned by \muA{}.
-Although \muA{} suffices to satisfy $\vi$, \muA{} does not suffice to satisfy $\exists B_i.( \vi[\vi_i|B_i]\wedge (B_i\iff\vi_i))$.
+Although \muA{} satisfies $\vi$, \muA{} does not satisfy $\exists B_i.( \vi[\vi_i|B_i]\wedge (B_i\iff\vi_i))$.
 In fact, to satisfy the second conjunct it is necessary to assign some truth value not only to $B_i$ but also to some of the unassigned atoms in $\vi_i$, so that to make $\vi_i$ evaluate to the same truth value assigned to $B_i$.

 As a consequence of \cref{fact:tseitin}, given $\muA$ satisfying \vi{}, in order to produce an assignment \muAprime{} satisfying $\exists \allB.\vicnfts$ the enumerator is most often forced to assign other atoms in \allA{}, so that $\muAprime\supset\muA$.
 Given the fact that the amount of total assignments covered by a partial assignment decreases exponentially with its length (see \sref{sec:background:propositional-logic}), the above weakness causes a blow-up in the number of partial assignments needed to cover all models.
 This may drastically affect the effectiveness and efficiency of the enumeration.